bewest/insulaudit/README.markdown

 parameters to make it work.
 This only needs to be done once::

     sudo modprobe usbserial vendor=0x0a21 product=0x8001
     # or
     sudo ./reset.sh
-  # which runs ./remove.sh and ./insert.sh, the latter of which does the modprobe.
+    # which runs ./remove.sh and ./insert.sh, the latter
+    # of which does the modprobe for you.

+I've observed runs working up to 15 times in a row, at which point I needed to reset the usbstick by removing it and re-inserting into the PC.
 On mac, I can't recall if this is necessary.
 We just need a generic usb-serial adapter.
 I haven't tried it, but I suspect COM1 will likely work on MS, although